johnt84/KnotsAndCrosses/README.md

 * Can repeatedly play new games
 * Front end is developed using ASP.Net Web Forms 4.6.1
 * Game engine is developed using .Net Standard 2
+* Live web app is deployed to an Azure web app

 ## New Game